Skip to main content

 Parent and Family Hospitality Headquarters

-SLU's Parent and Family Hospitality Headquarters is a one-stop resource space for families looking to take a break from move-in, cool down, grab a quick snack or meet University staff.
-Select campus offices will be available to answer questions or assist with your last-minute needs.
+A one-stop resource space for families looking to take a break from move-in, cool down, grab a quick snack, or meet University staff.
+Select campus offices will be available to answer questions or assist with your last-minute needs!

 International Student Orientation

-International Student Orientation continues as students meet with University departments and participate in language testing.
+International Student Orientation continues with students meeting with University departments, and participating in language testing.
 Students should consult their detailed schedule from International Students Services for specifics on timing and location.

 Honors Program: Fall Orientation

-This event is the culmination of the Honors Program's early move-in schedule.
-Honors Program staff will share information about Honors Program requirements/expectations, and new students will collaborate with their Path mentors on a team-building task.
+This event is the culmination of the Honors Program early move-in schedule.
+Honors Program staff will share information about Honors Program requirements/expectations and new students will collaborate with their Path mentors on a team-building task.
 All incoming honors students are required to attend.

 Learning Communities Orientation

-Welcome to the LC Jungle!
-This animal-themed orientation will allow students to meet SLU's Learning Community staff and peer mentors, as well as learn about the requirements for their learning community.
-Students will take part in multiple team-building games to get to know one another and will leave knowing multiple people in their learning community.
-This event is required for all Learning Community students.
+This event is sure to be sweet!
+The Learning Community Orientation will allow students to meet the Learning Community staff and peer mentors as well as learn about the requirements for their learning community.
+They will take part in multiple team-building games to get to know one another and will leave knowing multiple people in their learning community.
+Required for all Learning Community students.

-All new commuter students are invited to the Busch Student Center to complete their own official check-in.
-Meet members of the Commuter Student Association and your Oriflamme leaders, and wrap up any last-minute business before classes officially begin.
-A commuter community dinner will be provided following check-in!
+All new freshmen commuter students are invited to the Busch Student Center to complete their own official check-in.
+Meet members of the Commuter Student Association, your Oriflamme leaders, and wrap up any last-minute business before classes officially begin.
+Commuter community dinner provided following check-in.

 Transfer Meet and Greet

-New transfer students are invited to meet each other and their Oriflamme leader and make plans for a fun and engaging Fall Welcome experience!
+New transfer students are invited to meet each other and their Oriflamme leaders, and make plans for a fun and engaging Fall Welcome experience.

 First Floor Meetings

-Join your RAs, Peer Mentors and fellow Billikens for your first official floor meeting of the 2022-23 year!
-Attendance is required for all new residential students.
+Join your RAs, Peer Mentors and fellow Billikens for your first official floor meeting of the 2022-23 year.
+Required for all new residential students.

 Outdoor Movie Night

-Kick off your first official night on campus with an outdoor showing of the movie Lemonade Mouth and theater treats, courtesy of the Student Activities Board.
-Come for the film, stay for the snacks and make new friends!
+Kick off your first official night on campus with an exclusive showing of the new Little Mermaid movie.
+The Quad transforms into an outdoor movie theatre, complete with movie theatre treats courtesy of the Student Activities Board.
+Come for the film, stay for the snacks and to make new friends.

 Convocation